chrisbrickey/findcokezero/README.md

 and secondarily to more reliably find the original formula of CherryCokeZero™ in local stores.

 ## Tech Stack
-*see requirements.txt and requirements-dev.txt for full list*
+*see pyproject.toml for full list*

 - uv (package management)
 - Python 3.12.1